List of France national rugby league team results

 The France national rugby league team first played in 1934 on a tour of England.
 They have taken part in all World Cups, twelve in total, with the first being held in 1954 in France.
 They have never won the title but have finished runners-up in both 1954 and 1968.

 All-time results record

+Below are the France international XIII results up until 22 February 2025.